VictorMMartinezJr/mastering_git/readme.md

-## Hello, Git!
+## Welcome to Git!

 - I'm adding this from 'feature-branch'

-- I'm adding this from 'new-branch'
+- This is coming from 'dev-victor'